rszoh/RMPBT/README.md

 # Usage
-RMPBT.jl is the  Julia Module that contains all the necessary functions RMPBT_Test_function.jl contains an example
+RMPBT.jl is the Julia Module that contains all the necessary functions

+RMPBT_Test_function.jl contains an example Julia illustrating the performance of our proposed approach